top of page

 RAY JOHNSON

-Nominated by Nordic Northwest Viking Beer Fest Committee
+Nominated by ScanFair Committee & Viking Beer Fest Committee

 Proud of his Swedish heritage, Ray Johnson, a retired Forest Grove school teacher is committed to education and community service.

 Since retiring, Ray has immersed himself in volunteer work, contributing to non-profit organizations and causes related to student rights, teacher organizations, and senior issues.
-His dedication to Nordic Northwest has been particularly remarkable, with hundreds of volunteer hours dedicated this year alone.
+His dedication to Nordic Northwest has been particularly remarkable, with hundreds of volunteer hours, taking on lead roles for the Vintage Sale & Midsummer for a couple of years in a row.

 PAST SCANDINAVIANS OF THE YEAR